Amazon Prime Day 2021: Best hard drive, SSD, SD card storage deals

 Amazon Prime Day has started, so you can hunt for deals on an external hard drive for backing up your files, an internal drive for expanding your laptop or desktop storage or a new SD or microSD card for capturing lots of photos and videos with your camera or phone.
 Even those with the best cloud storage service will still want a good external drive with plenty of gigabytes to hold your files, music, movies, photos and games.

-It's not just Amazon though -- retailers have their own rivals to Prime Day sales, including Target's Deal Days running from June 20-22 and Walmart's Deals for Days taking place June 20-23.
+It's not just Amazon, though -- retailers have their own rivals to Prime Day sales, including Target's Deal Days running from June 20 to 22 and Walmart's Deals for Days taking place from June 20 to 23.
 They're also great places to look for a deep discount on storage and more bargains.

 We'll be updating these recommendations regularly with all of the best storage deals we've spotted across the web.